Pannonia: Cities and auxiliary forts

-Economy and country features
+Economy

 The country was fairly productive, especially after the great forests had been cleared by Probus and Galerius.
 Before that time, timber had been one of its most important exports.
 Its chief agricultural products were oats and barley, from which the inhabitants brewed a kind of beer named sabaea.
 Vines and olive trees were little cultivated.
 Pannonia was also famous for its breed of hunting dogs.
 Although no mention is made of its mineral wealth by the ancients, it is probable that it contained iron and silver mines.

-Its chief rivers were the Dravus, Savus, and Arrabo, in addition to the Danuvius (less correctly, Danubius), into which the first three rivers flow.
+Slavery

+Slavery held a less important role in Pannonia's economy than in earlier established provinces.
+Rich civilians had domestic slaves do the housework while soldiers who had been awarded with land had their slaves cultivate it.
+Slaves worked in workshops primarily in western cities for rich industrialist.
+In Aquincum, they were freed in a short time.

+Religion

+Pannonia had sanctuaries for Jupiter, Juno and Minerva, official deities of empire, and also for old Celtic deities.
+In Aquincum there was one for the mother goddess.
+The imperial cult was also present.
+In addition, Judaism and eastern mystery cults also appeared, the latter centered around Mithra, Isis, Anubis and Serapis.

+Christianity began to spread inside the province in the 2nd century.
+Its popularity didn't decrease even during the big persecutions in the late 3rd century.
+In the 4th century, basilicas and funeral chapels were built.
+We know of the Church of Saint Quirinus in Savaria and numerous early Christian memorials from Aquincum, Sopianae, Fenékpuszta, and Arian Christian ones from Csopak.

 Legacy

 The ancient name Pannonia is retained in the modern term Pannonian plain.